-Each Tuesday morning during the Big Ten football season, all 12 coaches hold a Big Ten teleconference with reporters from around the country.
-We post the audio Tuesday afternoon for each segment of the call, and we do this every week.
-Also, @B1Gfootball spotlights a tweet or three from each coach on the call live on Twitter in case you want to follow along.
+Each Tuesday morning during the Big Ten football season, the 12 Big Ten football coaches hold a Big Ten teleconference with reporters from around the country.
+We post the audio for each segment of the call here, and we do this every Tuesday afternoon.

 Find out more about: Bowl projections

 If you somehow had any doubts prior to Saturday about who was the best team in the Big Ten, Ohio State surely cleared those up with its dominating effort vs. Penn State.
 Iowa and Minnesota were big risers.
 But Saturday wasn’t so good for Nebraska and Penn State.
 Here are my post-Week Nine Power Rankings, presented by ArcelorMittal.

 Find out more about: Power Rankings

 Friday’s episode of “Forever B1G” profiles Michigan’s Drew Henson and Wisconsin’s Trent Jackson in our latest look at two former Big Ten stars who pursued careers once their playing days ended.
 Learn more about them both from a portion of the show in this post, and then tune in tonight at 7:30 p.m.
 ET to see the entire program.

 Another light, yet exciting week ahead, with four teams off–Indiana, Michigan, Purdue and Wisconsin.
 Still, this Saturday has a marquee, prime-time game to hang its hat on with Penn State playing at Ohio State.

 Find out more about: Best Suggestions